mnowlin/nowlin-website/content/projects/projects.md

 +++

 Broadly speaking, my research addresses questions related to the policymaking process and public opinion.
-More information is available at the links below.
+More information about my specific areas of research including publications, working papers, and talks is available at the links below.